Wrightslaw Header

 Learning About School Teams

-adults at a meetingYour child’s team is a small part of a large system.
+IEP meetingYour child’s team is a small part of a large system.

 All school districts have a chain of command.
 Teachers and parents do not have the authority to make decisions that involve a commitment of resources.